Atrial Fibrillation Surgery

 hours after the surgery, or a little later.

-- The team will carefully monitor your vital signs, such as your heart rate.
-They will
+The team will carefully monitor your vital signs, such as your heart rate.
+You will

 and you won’t be able to talk.
-Someone will usually remove the tube within 24 hours.
+It will usually be removed within 24 hours when you

-- You may do breathing therapy to help remove fluids that collect in your lungs during
+You may do breathing therapy to help remove fluids that can collect in your lungs

-- You will probably need to stay in the hospital around 5 days.
-It might be less than
+You will probably need to stay in the hospital for several days.
+It might be less

 also need some help at home.